-The time frames for providers to comply with the requirements of the NSA are very narrow from receipt of the initial EOB, and providers need to begin implementing processes now to be ready for the changes coming in 2022.
+The time frames for providers to comply with the requirements of the NSA are very narrow from receipt of the initial EOB, and providers need to vigilant in acting quickly when handling these types of claims for maximizing payment.

 How Do You Maximize Payor Collections?

 Employing an effective strategy to increase claims reimbursement from payors is mandatory for out-of-network providers.
 With ongoing changes in healthcare legislation and regulations such as the Federal No Surprises Act and other State-specific laws expected to continue, together with the delay, deny, and deflect tactics used by payors, the process of getting fairly paid for services rendered is becoming more complex and increasingly difficult.

 At Cohen Howard, our practice is focused solely on increasing revenues for OON providers nationwide.
 We are a single-source solution with a collaborative team, led by attorneys and comprising professionals with expertise in commercial insurance, medical billing and coding, ERISA, and other Federal and State-specific healthcare laws that impact payor reimbursements.

 Our team is highly skilled at increasing providers’ revenue recovery through prelitigation demands and litigation, for aged claims and out-of-network claims that fall outside the scope of the NSA.
 We have recovered more than $150 million in payments for our clients.

 Our Process for Seeking Revenue Recovery for OON Providers